 Real estate developer Crescent Heights has unveiled Crescent Seas, a new concept in luxury living at sea.
-The oceanic community will officially launch with Navigator, a reimagined residential cruise ship set to debut in December 2026.
+The oceanic community will officially launch with Navigator, a reimagined residential cruise ship set to debut next month.

-In partnership with the ship’s owners, affiliates of Norwegian Cruise Line Holdings, Crescent Seas is investing more than $50 million in refurbishing the Navigator.
-The transformation is led by Lissoni & Partners, Journey, and MAWD, which will each shape distinct aspects of the vessel’s design.
+In partnership with the ship’s owners, affiliates of Norwegian Cruise Line Holdings, Crescent Seas is investing more than $70 million in refurbishing the Navigator.
+The transformation is led by Lissoni & Partners; ICRAVE, a Journey studio; and MAWD, which will each shape distinct aspects of the vessel’s design.

 Crescent Seas’ first residential cruise ship

-The Navigator will feature 210 residences, priced from $750,000 to $8 million, with exclusive amenities such as white-glove butler service and Starlink internet for remote work and schooling.
+The Navigator will feature 189 private residences—priced from $800,000 to $10 million—with exclusive amenities, like an on-board spa, pickleball court, theater, and more.
 Unlike conventional cruises, Crescent Seas will offer extended, immersive voyages across all seven continents, with two- to three-day stays at each destination.

 “After spending so much time on the seas, we noticed that travelers yearned for more,” says Russell W. Galbut, a founding partner of Crescent Heights.
 “People on the ships kept telling us they wanted to live this luxurious lifestyle.
 So, we decided to select ships with the right configurations to convert to the most magnificent cruising yachts.”